rayalan/binary-adages/content/pages/profile-interview-answers.md

 There are some great interview questions out there.
 This page gives employers my answers to some common ones[^common] before the interview[^interview].

 [^common]: I have mixed thoughts about the standardization of so many interview questions.
 Done right, it helps everyone be on the same page -- employers get thoughtful answers that tell them what the employee will be like, and employees get to prepare answers that best represent them.
-The dark side is that it may favor employees with certain skills (e.g. recalling prepared stories under pressure, viewing their experiences as dynamic stories) that aren't really relevant to the job.
+The dark side is that it may favor employees with certain skills (e.g., recalling prepared stories under pressure, viewing their experiences as dynamic stories) that aren't really relevant to the job.

 [^interview]: Here's an outline for an blog article:
   - At one point, I saw understanding how people thought on their feet as one of the main points of interviews.